Edmund Pfleiderer

-Edmund Pfleiderer (12 October 1842 in Stetten im Remstal (now a part of Kernen, Baden-Württemberg) – 3 April 1902 in Tübingen) was a German philosopher and theologian.
+Edmund Pfleiderer (/de/; 12 October 1842, Stetten im Remstal (now a part of Kernen, Baden-Württemberg) – 3 April 1902, Tübingen) was a German philosopher and theologian.

+Biography

 He entered the ministry (1864) and during the Franco-Prussian War served as army chaplain, an experience described in his Erlebnisse eines feldgeistlichen im kriege 1870/71 (1890).
 He was afterwards appointed professor ordinarius of philosophy at Kiel (1873), and in 1878 he was elected to the philosophical chair at Tübingen.
 He published works on Gottfried Wilhelm Leibniz, empiricism and scepticism in David Hume's philosophy, modern pessimism, Kantian criticism, English philosophy, Heraclitus of Ephesus and many other subjects.

 The theologian Otto Pfleiderer was his older brother.